A 3-step plan for when they push your buttons

 You’ll know when you need to do this because you’ll recognise that you’re feeling more easily irritated by your child, or less inclined to want to play with them.

-Regulation can also come about through spending time with others – sharing a chat, coffee and cake with someone who you know will be able to empathise with you can work wonders!
+Regulation can also come about through spending time with others – sharing a chat, coffee and slice of cake with someone you know who will be able to empathise with you can work wonders!

 Remember that one of the most vital skills you need as a parent is the ability to recognise when you are feeling dysregulated emotionally, and when you need someone to help you with your big feelings.